WHFS: History

-After a month-long transition period, 1050 was switched to a simulcast of WTOP-FM, under the WTOP call letters.
-From June 17, 2009, until January 25, 2010, the station aired a news, talk and information format, mostly provided by Air America, which leased the station from Bonneville; the call letters were then changed to WZAA.
-Air America announced its closure and ended live programming on January 21, 2010, and went off-the-air on January 25; as a result, WZAA reverted to the WTOP-FM simulcast, and changed its call letters back to WTOP on February 1.
-That June, the simulcast again ceased, and 1050 was leased out to United Media Group, who launched the current regional Mexican format and WBQH callsign.
+After a month-long transition period, 1050 was switched to a simulcast of WTOP-FM, under the WTOP call sign.
+From June 17, 2009, until January 25, 2010, the station aired a news, talk and information format, mostly provided by Air America, which leased the station from Bonneville; the call sign was then changed to WZAA.
+Air America announced its closure and ended live programming on January 21, 2010, and went off-the-air on January 25; as a result, WZAA reverted to the WTOP-FM simulcast, and changed its call sign back to WTOP on February 1.
+That June, the simulcast again ceased, and 1050 was leased out to United Media Group, who launched a regional Mexican format, "La Mera Mera", under the WBQH call sign.